 Sad and tragic as the ending is, we like it, because if we look at the ending a little differently it isn’t actually all that sad and tragic.
 Prince of Bo was about to die.
 He had only six months left to live.
 Before Ma Zhaixing took the drug which ended up seeing her having even less time to live than Prince of Bo, we were faced with seeing Ma Zhaixing living the rest of her life without Prince of Bo.
 That future she described in Episode 46, the one where Ma Zhaixing mentions making a space for his clothes and imagining that his clothes are still hanging there, and continuing to set a place for him at the dinner table and pretending she was eating with him, that is the saddest and most tragic end in our view.
 Prince of Bo and Ma Zhaixing leaving the world together almost at the same time and imagining they’re off in another better world that isn’t so cruel towards them as the one they left, existing happily together is definitely a much happier end.

 This kind of end with Ma Zhaixing actually had us finally see her as the strong and brave character the drama was trying make her come off as after she aligned with Jin but we didn’t feel she truly was.
-She had become stronger with her gaining martial arts and archery skills, she was able to control of her emotions and see the bigger picture, and also managed to pick herself up to carry on living after being deceived by Prince of Bo but the idea that she is strong and brave still felt a bit empty to us.
+She had become stronger with her gaining martial arts and archery skills, she was able to control her emotions and see the bigger picture, and also managed to pick herself up to carry on living after being deceived by Prince of Bo, but the idea that she was strong and brave still felt a bit empty to us.
 Her strength didn’t feel like it came from inside of her but from mostly outside of her.
 It came from having the loyalty and/or love of so many people: Prince of Bo, her Ma Family Army, Ji Chong and even the King of Jin and the Jin Kingdom.

 Apart from Prince of Bo, she gained all this strength without really doing much for it.
 The Ma Family Army is loyal to her because she is the adopted daughter of Ma Ying.
 The King of Jin and the Jin Kingdom is loyal to her because she is the Princess of the previous dynasty.
 Ji Chong loves her because he does and doesn’t expect anything in return.
 So many people around her were doing things for her, sacrificing themselves for her, for the sake of her safety and her happiness at the expense of their own.